Juanen100/Anaconda-Engine/.github/DOCS_SHIT/Modding.md

 ## MOD SUPPORT GUIDE (STILL WIP, MORE STUFF COMING SOON)

-In this document you'll find stuff related to the mod support on the Anaconda Engine.
+In this document you'll find stuff related to the mod support on the Solar Engine.

 ![polyNo](https://raw.githubusercontent.com/Juanen100/Solar-Engine/master/art/polyNo.png)